Model of models -- Part 1: Operational modeling

 If they are learned jointly, then the next challenge , is how to represent operational data, i.e.: objects, actions, attributes, etc. See e.g. in Fig.~\ref{fig:operational_feature_space}, where the representation is embedded in some feature space, consisting of objects as points or other shapes, and actions as vectors.

 One known theory \citep{hawkins2007intelligence}, is that neocortex was evolved from or on the basis of the old brain, i.e. the basic/instinct/primitive/reptile brain.
-Similarly, later in \cite{hawkins2019framework}, Jeff Hawkins extends the physical senso-motor system to the abstract thinking.
+Similarly, later in \citep{hawkins2019framework}, Jeff Hawkins extends the physical senso-motor system to the abstract thinking.
 In our opinion, infant’s first training is over the same principles in a physical environment.
 It is what prepares him for next level of abstracting similar principles beyond physical realm (as in Piaget's development theory \citep{piaget2003part}).

-Interestingly, in \cite{bordes2013translating} they perform embedding learning over dataset of triples, each consisted of two objects $(h,t)$ and a relation $l$ between them. $h,t,l$ are high-dimensional vectors, or tensors.
+Interestingly, in \citep{bordes2013translating} they perform embedding learning over dataset of triples, each consisted of two objects $(h,t)$ and a relation $l$ between them. $h,t,l$ are high-dimensional vectors, or tensors.
 This embedding tries to learn in a high-dimensional space where each triplet will follow the distance equation of $h+l\approx t$.

-Note, that what discussed above is a fixed embedding.
+Note, that what discussed above is a fixed embedding (such as word2vec).
 This is representation of knowledge (e.g. words, sentences) in a vector form.
 Which can make tasks like text retrieval or usage much more efficient than regular keyword search.
 However, contextual embedding is preferred, as in BERT, though it is difficult to encode such a space, as dynamic one.

 Nevertheless, this is encoding, i.e. implicit representation of knowledge, of sub-symbolic features, not interpretable to us.
 Hence, \textit{MOM} proposes a more explicit representation, of symbolic features.
-It may be better, since perhaps all actions cannot be mapped into one feature space, if some actions have no connection between them (although perhaps all actions could be encoded in one highly dimensional space, providing a huge amount of features).
+It may be better, since perhaps all actions cannot be mapped into one feature space, if some actions have no connection between them (although perhaps all actions could be encoded in one highly dimensional space, providing a huge amount of features, such as SDR and VSA, see explanation below).

 \textit{MOM} represents similar hypothetical space, where individual actions change the system's state.
 It supports different and unrelated types of actions, such as temporal-only, spatial-only, spatio-temporal, logical, etc.